upper/upper.io/upper-docs/upper.io/v3/content/ql/index.md

 }

 type Birthday struct {
-  // Maps the "Name" property to the "name" column
+  // The 'name' column of the 'birthday' table
-  // of the "birthday" table.
+  // is mapped to the 'name' property.
   Name string `db:"name"`
   // Maps the "Born" property to the "born" column
   // of the "birthday" table.